-Did your organization recently take the ABM readiness test and discovered that it is an excellent match for Account-based marketing (ABM)?
-In spite of all the impressive evidence, are you still on the fence about it?
+Are you looking to get started with your own ABM pilot program?
+Despite all the impressive evidence, are you still on the fence about it?
 Is your organization uncertain about the effectiveness of ABM?

 All these questions and doubts are valid concerns.
 There’s no denying the fact that account-based marketing can open the floodgates to sustainable revenue when done correctly.
-ABM initiatives exceed other marketing investments, according to 87% of ABM marketers.
-But being plagued by uncertainty about the resources it will take, how much ROI it will generate and what kind of problems it can solve can act as a hurdle.
+However, marketers struggle with uncertainties, like how much resources they should allocate, how much ROI it will generate, and what real-world problems it can solve.

 And, the best way to clear these doubts is by launching an ABM pilot program.